plesk/ext-home-screen-example/README.md

 ### 6. Block Order `getOrder()`

-Defines the order in which the block will appear within the column it is placed in.
-The blocks will be arranged in the order specified by their respective `getOrder()` values.

-- **Default behavior**: The block will be placed last within its column.
+Defines the order in which the block will appear within the column it's placed in.
+The blocks are ordered depending on their respective `getOrder()` values.
+By default, the block will be placed last within its column.

-You can customize the order by returning a specific integer value.
-Lower numbers represent earlier positions, and higher numbers represent later positions.
+You can customize this order by returning a specific integer value.
+The lower the value, the higher the block will be placed within its column, and vice versa.

 **Example:**